gsajko/gsajko/README.md

 I'm Grzegorz Sajko, a data practitioner with a fascination for large language models (LLMs).

+currently, I'm exploring / learning about:
+- MLOps
-- 🌱 currently, I'm exploring MLOps / DE for AI space.
+- DE for AI
 <!--   - Elon Musk shut down the free Twitter API, making the project useless. -->

 <!--